ijoffe/c_intro_labs/README.md

 To create executables for all of the code contained, type `make` or `make all` in a terminal window.
 From here, any of the problems can be executed using `./<problem_name>`.

 ## Example Usage
+The following are examples of commands that can be entered into a terminal window to run the programs.
 ```
 make helloworld
 ./helloworld